“A laid-back, eco-conscious retreat with 8 sea-view rooms, set on the beach beside Sian Ka’an Biosphere Reserve”

 - Hospital: 13km

-Casa de las Olas is situated at the very end of Tulum beach, 10km from the town of Tulum itself, and next door to the Sian Ka’an Biosphere Reserve.
+Olas Tulum is situated at the very end of Tulum beach, 10km from the town of Tulum itself, and next door to the Sian Ka’an Biosphere Reserve.

 The closest airport is Cancun (127km), which has direct flights from the US, the UK and elsewhere.
 Alternatively, change at a US airport or fly via Mexico City.